August 30th, 2016 (continued)

 Not that anyone would have noticed, because there is no one here.
 On this street lined with marble buildings, there is no other traffic, not a single car.
 No pedestrians to gawk at a globe with a stylish gold inlay of Turkmenistan on top of a high building.
 Nobody entering or exiting other structures of which the architect must have been hooked on the Soviet alternative for absinthe.
 It’s just us, doing 90km/h (55mph) in the wrong direction while being slightly distracted by a building that looks like a huge gong.
 We get to enjoy this surreal scene again on our way back.

 There is a bit more traffic on our way eastward.
-Except for the waves and bumps that we’ve already ridden over yesterday, we’re making good progress.
-That changes as soon as we pass Artyk, where we came from Iran yesterday.
+We’re making good progress despite the the waves and bumps that we’ve already ridden over yesterday.
+That changes as soon as we pass Artyk, where we entered from Iran.
 There is a lot of road repair work going on.
 The bit that we can ride on, now shared with the traffic in the opposite direction, has deep potholes and treacherous ruts in the asphalt.
 We are thoroughly shaken about on our bikes.
 We don’t want to go so fast that we’ll be launched over a big bump and not so slow that we’ll arrive late.
 The ideal speed seems to be 80km/h (50mph).

 We also get to enjoy the fuel prices in Turkmenistan, which are as low and as constant as they are in Iran (if we don’t count the surcharge that we paid yesterday).
 The people we meet are not as exuberant as the Iranians but still very friendly.
-We get the casual honk, wave of thumbs-up from other drivers, and coffee from a fuel station attendant.
+We get the casual honk, wave or thumbs-up from other drivers, and coffees from a fuel station attendant.